CL-17656/CS520_Front/documentations/ReadMe.md

    - Instructors can design quizzes with various question types such as multiple-choice, single-choice, or text-based answers.

 3. **Taking Quizzes**:
-   - Students can easily access and complete quizzes.
+   - Students can easily access and complete quizzes in a simple and user-friendly interface.
 The system offers real-time validation for certain question types.

 4. **Grading Quizzes**:
    The instructors can grade and provide feedback for the quizzes taken by students.
 This feature has 2 components :